 Recently we’ve been working on two projects that involved outsourcing.
 One involved outsourcing of operational staff while the other involved outsourcing of IT services.
 Coincidence?
 Probably not.
 We all know how much the world has changed economically and that we will most likely never go back to the glorious boom times of pre-GFC.
 A lot of businesses are realising that they need to work smarter in order to remain competitive and viable both in the short term and the long term.
 In these rapidly evolving times, outsourcing is a potential solution for a range of business issues.

-Outsourcing can be as simple as bringing in short term contract staff to fill an immediate need, such as completion of an internal project; or slightly more complex, such as engashutterstock_103749197ging a supplier to manage an aspect of your business you aren’t keen to retain in-house, such as, Accounts Payable; or, as radical as off-shoring a part of your business that has become too costly to run locally.
+Outsourcing can be as simple as bringing in short term contract staff to fill an immediate need, such as completion of an internal project; or slightly more complex, such as engaging a supplier to manage an aspect of your business you aren’t keen to retain in-house, such as, Accounts Payable; or, as radical as off-shoring a part of your business that has become too costly to run locally.

 The first of our current projects, “Project A”, involved a significant operational change, where jobs were moved offshore.
 The business had reached the point where they were experiencing “people bloat”..
 When times were good, they’d been able to throw an extra person at a workflow problem rather than to address the issue.
 Everyone at the time was busy keeping the business going and making money, so stopping to potentially “navel-gaze” seemed counter-productive.
 Unfortunately, the business ended up over-staffed in key areas and became accustomed to using manual systems to fix issues.